src-d/blog/content/post/hercules.v4.md

 # v4 challenges

-There were three most difficult technical challenges which had to solved in v3 and v4:
+There were three most difficult technical challenges which had to be solved in v3 and v4:

 1. Merging results together.
 2. Forks and merges behavior of `PipelineItem`-s.